 - 1. It is a gross misdemeanor to be in violation of bag limits.
 Each animal in excess of the bag limit shall be considered to be a separate violation.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous crimes. - 2.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced to term of imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous natural resource violations. - 2.
 A repeat violation of a bag limit provision within 3 years of a conviction for this offense is a gross misdemeanor.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served. - 3.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced to a term of imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no less than 2 days actually served. - 3.
 "Three strikes": Upon conviction for violating the same bag limit of Section V three or more times (regardless of time span involved), in addition to any other penalty, there shall be revocation of hunting privileges for one year.
-This revocation shall be added on to any currently applicable revocation.
+This revocation shall be added on to any currently applicable revocation and/or sentence.